Powerbeats Pro vs. AirPods 2 Buyer's Guide

 Apple says sound was a focus when designing the Powerbeats Pro, with the new earbuds offering powerful, balanced audio with pure sound reproduction, enhanced clarity, and improved dynamic range.

 Apple makes no similar claims about the AirPods and instead describes them as having "rich, high-quality sound."
-We'll need to wait for hands-on reviews for more specific details about the sound differences between Powerbeats Pro and AirPods.

 There is no off button on the AirPods and there is no off button on the Powerbeats Pro.
 The Powerbeats Pro come on when taken out of the charging case and turn off when put back in, and will also go into a sleep mode after a period of inactivity to preserve battery life.
 The AirPods work the same way.